-Content of course A: Manufacturing and Production Systems
+Content of Specialization A: Manufacturing and Production Systems

 Compulsory First Semester Courses